Usui Policies and Procedures

-E-mail has become a valuable tool for communicating, whether it is internally or via the Internet.
+E-mail is a standard tool for external and internal business communication. .
 The e-mail system, like access to the Internet, is provided to employees at Company expense to assist them in carrying out the Company’s business and is to be used for business related purposes only.
 UIC recognizes that employees may engage in some minimal personal use of the Internet and e-mail system.
 However, the employee’s use must not affect or interfere with the employee’s performance of his/her job, constitute conduct that is inappropriate for the workplace, compromise the Company interests, result in added costs to the Company, or otherwise impair operations of the information systems in any way.

 Employees must use good judgment when sending e-mail messages.
 Messages should not include anything that could not be said in public or become public knowledge.
 Accordingly, please take care to ensure that your messages are courteous, professional, and businesslike.

 The Company e-mail is not to be used for solicitation (e.g., classified ads), distribution, messages of a degrading, pornographic, or threatening nature, personal information, sexually suggestive jokes, or personal comments to, or about other employees, etc. Also, employees are not to send any information that could be construed as discriminatory in areas of race, religion, sexual orientation, gender, age, familial status, disability or any other protected class.
 The same customs and courtesies that apply to other forms of correspondence apply to e-mail messages.
 ALL MESSAGES SENT OR RECEIVED ARE THE PROPERTY OF THE COMPANY AND ARE SUBJECT TO REVIEW.
 Employees should understand that they have no expectation of privacy in connection with the access and use of the e-mail system, including sent, received, or stored e-mail messages, and that employee use of the system may be monitored.
-The Company can access and disclose the contents of any employee’s e-mail when it has a reasonable suspicion that the employee is (1) engaged in e-mail conduct that may violate criminal or civil law or that constitutes gross misconduct or (2) sending e-mail messages that may adversely affect the Company’s interests or the interest of any employee of the Company.
+The Company can access and disclose the contents of any employee’s e-mail at any time within its discretion, but will always do so when it has reasons to believe that the employee is (1) engaged in e-mail conduct that may violate criminal or civil law or that constitutes gross misconduct or (2) sending e-mail messages that may adversely affect the Company’s interests or the interest of any employee of the Company.
 Your e-mail messages may be read by someone other than the addressees to whom you send them and may even someday have to be disclosed to outside parties or a court in connection with a lawsuit.

 Any improper use thereof, may result in discipline up to and including termination.

-Smoking on UIC premises is discouraged.
+Smoking in any UIC plant location or facility is prohibited.
+This includes the use of all e-cigarette or vaping products.
 All state and local smoking ordinances must be followed.
 All employees are expected to be courteous and to respect the rights of non-smokers and smokers respectively.
 Littering of any smoking materials on office grounds or plant grounds is not permitted.

 An employee who accepts outside employment, whether part-time, temporary, or permanent, shall give a written notice to his/her supervisor or Human Resources (HR) and the following guidelines apply:

-Outside employment must not adversely affect your job performance with the Company or present a conflict of interest.
+- Outside employment must not present a conflict of interest.